KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 deeper into model development is the following: how do you prepare the input data and targets before feeding them into a neural network?
 Many data-preprocessing and feature-engineering techniques are domain specific

+#### 4.4 Overfitting and underfitting

+Overfitting happens in every
+machine-learning problem.
+Learning how to deal with overfitting is essential to mastering machine learning

+The fundamental issue in machine learning is the tension between optimization and generalization.
+Optimization refers to the process of adjusting a model to get the best performance possible on the training data (the learning in machine learning), whereas generalization refers to how well the trained model performs on data it has never seen before.

+At the beginning of training, optimization and generalization are correlated: the lower the loss on training data, the lower the loss on test data.
+While this is happening, your model is said to be underfit: there is still progress to be made; the network hasn’t yet modeled all relevant patterns in the training data.
+But after a certain number of iterations on the training data, generalization stops improving, and validation metrics stall and then begin to degrade: the model is starting to overfit.
+That is, it’s beginning to learn patterns that are specific to the training data but that are misleading or irrelevant when it comes to new data.

+To prevent a model from learning misleading or irrelevant patterns found in the training data, the best solution is to get more training data.
+A model trained on more data will naturally generalize better.
+When that isn’t possible, the next-best solution is to modulate the quantity of information that your model is allowed to store or to add constraints on what information it’s allowed to store.
+If a network can only afford to memorize a small number of patterns, the optimization process will force it to focus on the most prominent patterns, which have a better chance of generalizing well.

+The processing of fighting overfitting this way is called regularization.